normalerweise/mte/README.md

 MTE uses a [MongoDB](http://www.mongodb.org/) to cache wiki articles and revisions.
 By default MTE connects to the Mongo DB listening on 127.0.0.1:27017.
 Set the environment variable MTE_MONGODB to a valid [connection string](http://docs.mongodb.org/manual/reference/connection-string/) in order to overwrite the default value.

 Run the app using a binary release:

-1. unzip the binary release file
+1. Unzip the binary release file
-2. execute 'bin/mte', respectively 'bin/mte.bat'
+1. Execute 'bin/mte', respectively 'bin/mte.bat'

 Run your own build:
+1. Follow the instructions to compile your own build
-1. execute 'sbt start' from the MTE project directory
+1. Execute 'sbt start' from the MTE project directory

 For further details see the [play documentation](http://www.playframework.com/documentation/2.2.x/Production).